atakanaltok/awesome-useful-websites/README.md

 * https://www.certificateclaim.com/ (~$) - Digital service to create and send all kinds of certificates

+### Networking
+* https://alias.co/ - Stay up to date with the best of the bests

 ### Marketing
 * https://telega.io/ - Find the target audience in Telegram and launch effective advertising campaigns
 * https://igmassdms.com/ ($) - Send direct IG messages to your targeted audience, without using your account